omnius45467/geekwise-alexa-course/src/app/markdown/day_3/day_3.md

 From your input you will probably be taken to another `Intent` or possibly even some sort of `EndSessionIntent`.

 #### Low Level Overview

+In order to actually use custom skills, you will need to send a Application ID along with every request to the servers.
+Down below we will see that every time a function is called it is passed through a `handler`.
+This Application ID is placed in the session.